 With Flockler social media aggregator, creating a social media feed doesn’t require technical skills or even time from the development team.
 Whether you’re embedding an Instagram feed on a website, creating a user-generated content campaign, or setting up a social media wall for digital screens, the setup doesn’t take more than a couple of minutes.

-Why do brands like GoPro, Campari, IKEA, Continental, and many more display social media feeds on websites?
+Why do brands like GoPro, Campari, IKEA, Philips, and many more display social media feeds on websites?

 Here are the key benefits of embedding a social media feed on a website:

 - Increase time spent on site

 - Grow the number of followers on social media channels

 - Build engagement and reach on social media channels

 - Increase sales with social proof